marcantondahmen/arch-setup/README.md

    xrandr --output DP-2 --auto --scale 1 --right-of eDP-1 --primary
    ```

    In case there is an error showing up when running the commands above, the actual framebuffer might be too small.
+This can happen when connecting an external monitor using a DisplayPort cable.
 In such a case, the framebuffer has to be set using the `--fb` argument:

    ```bash
    xrandr --fb 4816x1504 \